 Vigorish is essentially a commission that is charged for placing the bet.
 Normally, it’s exemplified through the odds that a bookmaker offers.
 By offering less favorable odds, FanDuel can (in all likeliness) pocket more for itself.

-To minimize risk, FanDuel furthermore reserves the right to limit the number of executable bets as well as the money that a user can bet.
+To minimize risk, FanDuel reserves the right to limit the number of executable bets as well as the money that a user can bet.

 Apart from sports betting, users can also download FanDuel’s Casino app which allows them to play games like slot games or blackjack online.